 S Corporation: This is similar to a C corporation but may only consist of up to 100 shareholders.
 S corporations are pass-through entities like partnerships, so profits are not taxed twice.

 Non-Profit Corporation: Often used by charitable organizations, non-profit corporations are tax exempt.
 All forms of incoming cash flow must be utilized to spend on the organization’s operations or future plans.

 Thinking of starting a company?
 Corporate Finance Institute’s corporate strategy course teaches tactics and strategies in running a successful business!

 Examples of Types of Businesses

 Hewlett-Packard (HP) is an example of an incredibly successful and famous partnership.
 Like eBay, as they grew, they eventually incorporated in 1947.
-However, the company began as a partnership between two friends.
+However, the company began as a business partnership between two friends.

 Chrysler is one of the largest automobile manufacturers in the United States.
-Since inception, Chrysler has maintained its status as a limited liability corporation (LLC).
+Since its inception, Chrysler has maintained its status as a limited liability corporation (LLC).